jarun/nnn/README.md

 - Mount and modify archives
 - Create files/dirs/duplicates with parents (like `mkdir -p`)
 - Toggle hidden with <kbd>.</kbd>, visit HOME with <kbd>~</kbd>, last dir with <kbd>-</kbd>
-- Pin a frequently visited dir at runtime
+- Mark a frequently visited dir at runtime
 - Sort by modification, access and inode change time
 - Compile out/in features with make options
 - Watch matrix text fly or read fortune messages